amv-bamboo/SobelOpenCVAndAssemblyExample/README.md

 # SobelOpenCVAndAssemblyExample

-Edge detection using Sobel operator written in OpenCV and assembly (clang-GCC). macOS only.
+Edge detection using Sobel operator written in OpenCV and assembly intrinsics. macOS only.

 ## Setup